Vortex Wall Dynamics and Pinning in Helical Magnets: Numerical Investigation

 We use a two dimensional square lattice with the assumption that the system is symmetric in the third direction i.e. the direction of vortex lines.
-We also use the limit of strong anisotropy and assume the vectors defined on each lattice points lie in the plain parallel to the helical axis.
+We also use the limit of strong anisotropy and assume the vectors defined on each lattice points lie in the plane parallel to the helical axis.
 We start with a configuration consisting of two helical domains with opposite chirality with a sharp interface between them and find the lowest energy possible configuration using local iterative optimization methods.
 We use periodic boundary conditions in the direction of helical axis thus the number of the vortices in the wall is always even.
-For a wall with $n$ vortices(see Fig.\ref{vortex_wall_picture}) we find the total energy per unit of the length of the wall, $\ell_n=n\pi/\theta$ (in units of lattice constant and $J=1$) obeys the following form: \eqa \varepsilon_n=\alpha+{\beta\over\ell_n}\sqrt{\log\ell_n} \eqe fitting gives $\beta\approx 3.54$.
+For a wall with $n$ vortices(see Fig.\ref{vortex_wall_picture}) we find the total energy per unit of the length of the wall, $\ell_n=n\pi/\theta$ (in units of lattice constant and $J=1$) obeys the following form: \eqa \varepsilon_n=\alpha+{\beta\over\ell_n}\sqrt{\log\ell_n} \eqe for $n>0$.
+Note that $n$ is also half the number of pitches.
+In our optimization $n=0$ does not apply because there needs to be at least one half pitch in the configuration.
+The constant $\alpha$ is the residual energy per unit of the length of the wall that comes from the two finite size helical structures on the two sides.
+Fitting gives $\beta\approx 3.54$.
 This gives the energy of one vortex to be proportional to $(\log\pi/\theta)^{1/2}$ apart from an unimportant constant in agreement with the ansatz (Fig.\ref{vortex_energy}).

-In order to make an estimate of the order of the interaction between these vortices in the wall we take the numerically obtained solution and create a new configuration by displacing one vortex out of the wall and use it as a starting point to obtain the minimum solution again by the same optimization technique(Fig.\ref{Evplot}).
-It is interesting to see that the energy difference between the two optimized configurations at the end is almost vanishing.
+In order to make an estimate of the order of the interaction between these vortices in the wall we take the numerically obtained solution and create a new configuration by artificially displacing one vortex out of the wall and use it as a starting point to obtain the minimum solution again by the same optimization technique.
+Note that our optimization technique is able to find only the local minima and so at its best it finds the lowest energy possible for a wall with a displaced vortex.
+The fact that the energy of the solution reduces (Fig.\ref{Evplot}) as we repeat our procedure for smaller displacements from the wall indicates the stability of the wall.
+On the other hand it is interesting to see that this reduction in energy is very small ($\sim 0.001 J$).
 This is a strong evidence that the vortices in the vortex wall almost do not interact.
 As explained in the previous section the small vortex-vortex interaction is because the helical background screens the vortex field.

 The lowest energy fluctuations of such wall based on the above results then are the displacements of the vortices away from planar configuration which generates Hubert walls.
 It is easy to see this structure formation by considering a tilted array (see Fig. \ref{vortex_wall_picture} right and also Fig. \ref{tilted_wall} for illustration).
 Between any two vortices that are displaced with respect to each other in the direction perpendicular to the wall there must be a Hubert wall formed.
 In the next section we derive a local elasticity Hamiltonian for such fluctuations.